RDrahul123/RDrahul123/Readme.md

 - 📔 Keenly interested in Computer networking and Computer architecture.

-- ⚡ Fun fact: I frolic, I dodge, I weave, I balance, and my bills are all paid
+- ⚡ Fun fact: I frolic, I dodge, I weave, I balance, and my bills are all paid.

 <br/>